victoriaolanipekun/DRINKARD/README.md

 ```

 <p>We went further to write the JSX which included the CocktailCard with which we then had a visual idea of how our application would look.
-We had to map though the data and also introduced some error handling using a ternery to show if an error as occured 'Something has gone wrong!' or to show if the page is still processing as 'loading...🍸'.</p>
+We had to map through the data and also introduced some error handling using a ternery to show if an error occurred 'Something has gone wrong!' or to show if the page is still processing as 'loading...🍸'.</p>

 ```javascript